dell-cloud-marketplace/docker-varnish/README.md

     Time per request:       0.528 [ms] (mean, across all concurrent requests)

 The document length should be the same between tests.
-Time per request should not include the simulated processing time proving the benefits of Varnish Caching.
+Time per request through Varnish should not include the simulated processing time proving the benefits of Varnish Caching.

+*PLEASE NOTE: The default cache timeout duration is 120s.
+If the cache has expired (Age: 120), Then the varnish will refresh the cache with the next request.
+Subsequent requests for the next 120s will then be presented from the Varnish cache*

 ## Reference